-There have been several changes that will be in place for the Spring 2013 semester.
+There have been several changes that will be in place for the Summer 2014 semester.
 As our paired courses were created to combine both Reading and Writing, a Reading and Writing Diagnostic exam has been implemented and will replace the traditional writing sample.
 There are five reading comprehension questions and an essay.
 Please allow your students sufficient time to complete the Diagnostic, as it will help both the student and instructor gauge where students place in the class.
 You may find the following breakdown helpful:

 · 30 minutes – Instructor Introduction, Course overview, and syllabus review